 If so, it exists with absence of basic functions such as a human having cardiac arrest.
 That state seems to be compatible with relatively little life."

-VLADIMÍR HIRSCH is a Czech contemporary avantgarde composer, instrumentalist and sound alchemist, integrating
+VLADIMÍR HIRSCH is a Czech avantgarde composer, instrumentalist and sound designer, integrating

 contemporary classical, industrial and dark ambient music.
 His compositional style is characterized by polymodality and using digital technique to enhance sonic means of expression.